Sutter's Mill: Current status

 The site of the mill is part of the Marshall Gold Discovery State Historic Park, registered as California Historical Landmark number 530.

-The current Sutter's Mill is a replica of the original building.
-It was built in 1967 based on Marshall's own drawings and a photograph of the mill taken in 1850.
+On September 8, 1965, a groundbreaking was held to begin the construction of a replica of the original structure, based on Marshall's own drawings and a photograph of the mill taken circa 1850.
+The replica was nearly completed by the following year, and while not built at the exact spot as the original, it was designed to be moved there if the river returned to its 1848 stream bed.
+The newly completed replica was officially dedicated on January 21, 1968.
+In 2014, the 1960s structure was replaced with a new replica, built closer to the original site.

 Meteorite

 On April 22, 2012 a meteor entered the Earth's atmosphere and exploded, showering meteorite fragments over parts of California and Nevada.
 The first samples of this meteorite fall were recovered close to Sutter's Mill, so it was named the Sutter's Mill meteorite.
-Several dozen fragments were eventually identified, with a total weight of about a kilogram.
+Several dozen fragments were eventually identified, with a total weight of about a kilogram(≈2.2 pounds).
 The meteorite is classified as a carbonaceous chondrite and contains some of the oldest known material in the Solar System.

-In popular culture

-The mill was the namesake and inspiration for a song by singer-songwriter Dan Fogelberg.
-The mill was also the namesake for a song by the New Riders of the Purple Sage, and for Herb Sutter's blog.
-In Beverly Cleary's novel Mitch and Amy, the protagonists build a model of Sutter's Mill out of toothpicks.

-Sutter's Mill is referenced heavily in an episode of Little House on the Prairie titled At the End of the Rainbow, in which Laura Ingalls Wilder and a friend believe they have found gold in a stream near Walnut Grove.
-It is mentioned a few other times as well.